• Home

 Reset the Tyre Pressure Monitor (TPMS)

 If the tyre-pressure warning has come on in your Range Rover Evoque (2011–2019) after you’ve adjusted the pressures or changed a wheel, the good news is the Evoque’s system is largely self-managing — set the pressures correctly and the warning clears on its own.
+The light appearing after a top-up, a seasonal wheel change or a cold spell is normal and not a fault; the sensors simply need to see the correct pressures and, often, a short drive to confirm them.
 Here’s how it works.

 How the Evoque’s System Works